3d printing in prosthetics: The Future of 3D Printing

 How much do 3D-printed prosthetics cost?

-There are variations in prices, but they are usually cheaper than traditional ones.
+There are variations in prices, but they are generally more affordable than traditional options.

 Can 3D-printed prosthetics be customized?